This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Phrases such as “I return to my center” or “This moment has passed” can reinforce a sense of completion.
 The effect comes from repetition and sincerity, not intensity.

-Using the same phrase consistently helps create a familiar pathway back to balance.
+Using the same phrase consistently helps create a familiar pathway back to balance, and is one of the easiest parts of how to reset your inner energy after conflict to remember in the moment.

 Do One Small Restorative Action